RobertDober/lab42_core/README.md

 **N.B.** Unlike `Hash#fetch` `Hash#fetch!` will **not** warn you that the block superseeds the default arg if both are provided (after all there is a !).

-For details see the corresponding [QED demo](https://github.com/RobertDober/lab42_core/blob/master/demo/hash.md).
+For details see the corresponding [Speculations](https://github.com/RobertDober/lab42_core/blob/master/speculations/hash.md).

 #### replace_rec